adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 ## What about mixins?

-Mixins are helpful because they provide the best of both worlds.
+Mixins provide the best of both worlds.
 At least in theory.

 Like utility classes, updating a mixin propagates to all instances.
-Instead of updating a mixin, we could create a new one, but this causes redundancy.
+If we don't have a handle of what's using the mixin, we increase the risk of regression.
+Instead of updating a mixin, we can create another, but this causes redundancy.

 Also, mixins can easily end up with many rules, multiple parameters, and conditionality.
 This is complicated.
 Complicated is hard to maintain.